python-can-define-radio/python-course/classroom_activities/Ch03_Misc_examples/python_challenges.md

    - Do not use the `.contains()` method.
    - It should return a boolean value.
    - Write 3-5 assert statements to confirm functionality.
-   - You can use the function name from below or create your own.

 example run:
 `print(does_it_contain("my dog creates his own textbooks", "creates"))`  # Should display True